andyatkinson/blog/_posts/2009-04-20-auto-linking-twitter-tweets-in-ruby-and-javascript.md

 title: Auto-linking Twitter Tweets in Ruby and JavaScript
 date: 2009-04-20
 comments: true
-tags: [Programming, Ruby, JavaScript, Tips, Scripts]
+tags: [Programming, Ruby, JavaScript, Tips, Scripts, RegExp]
 ---

 Ruby on Rails introduced me to the concept of an `auto_link` helper method, which finds and hyperlinks URLs within text.